amphp/socket/README.md

 ##### Encrypted Connections

-The available SSL/TLS options available in Acesync are the same as those in PHP 5.6 regardless of your PHP version.
+The available SSL/TLS options available in `nbsock` are the same as those in PHP 5.6 regardless of your PHP version.
 The options listed below are described here because they are specifically new to 5.4/5.5 users.
 All other options can be found in [the relevant PHP manual section][man-ssl-ctx].